kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// reject claims where the class is missing.
 	ResourceClassName string

-	// Parameters references a separate object with arbitrary parameters
+	// ParametersRef references a separate object with arbitrary parameters
 	// that will be used by the
 	// driver when allocating a resource for the claim.
 	//
 	// The object must be in the same namespace as the ResourceClaim.
-	Parameters ResourceClaimParametersReference
+	ParametersRef ResourceClaimParametersReference

 	// Allocation can start immediately or when a Pod wants to use the
 	// resource.
 Waiting for a Pod is the default.